wisesight/warroom-miniapp-sdk/README.md

-# Warroom Mini App SDK
+# WARROOM Mini App SDK

 WARROOM Miniapp is an application helping your application easily connect with WARROOM by embedding the application’s iframe into WARROOM by connecting via WARROOM’s SDK.
 There are 3 connection types which are as follows.